Read time: 10 minutes

 - Mask Generation functions

-A mask generation function takes an octet string of variable length and a desired output length as input, and outputs an octet string of the desired length.
+A mask generation function takes an octet string of variable length and the desired output length as input and outputs an octet string of the desired length.
 Mask generation functions (MGF) are deterministic in nature.
 The output of a mask generation function should be pseudorandom, that is, if the seed to the function is unknown, it should be infeasible to distinguish the output from a truly random string.

 - Salt length